allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 4. Select the desired Certification Code, Crew Position, and MAJCOM Quals 3, 4, and 5

 5. Select the desired Certifications. !!!
-Note This list uses an "AND" filter; the person must possess al of the selected certifications.
+Note This list uses an "AND" filter; the person must possess all of the selected certifications.

 6. Select whether to sort the list by Name, Flight, or Hours 2.
 Flag Parameters Tab.